 *please note: I suggest grinding even the “fine” consistency salt even further down with a mortar & pestle so that salt is a lighter, powdery consistency.
 Salt should be as powdery as possible for this recipe, to reduce sinking/settling during congealing process.
 Granular salt has a tendency to collect in one place, which will create an uneven flavour and texture in delicate, liquid-based recipes such as these.

 – Vitamix, or similar high-speed blender (a regular blender could also work, though the high-speed mechanism of the Vitamix seems best for whipping & incorporating ingredients)

 Important note: Coconut oil should be in liquid form.
 If it is a white solid, place a well-sealed container of it into a bowl of very warm water until liquification occurs.

 Blend all ingredients together in Vitamix at high speed, but be sure to keep from allowing the mixture to heat up (touching the sides of the carafe should help with monitoring any heat being generated during blend time).

 Place receptacle container into a bowl of ice water, then pour “butter” mixture in as soon as blending has finished (pouring it into a cold container will cause it to congeal quickly, which will keep the oil from separating from the salt and turmeric.
 Separation will kill this recipe, so please do be careful).

-Yields two “regular” sized sticks of butter (or kept singularly in a covered tub – I would use glass), which can be stored for several weeks in a refrigerator.
+Yields two “regular” sized sticks of butter (or kept singularly in a covered tub – I would use glass or stoneware), which can be stored for several weeks or longer in a refrigerator.